Museo Correr

 • Gain fascinating insight into the art and history of Venice.

-• Included with your Palazzo Ducale ticket — no reason to skip it.
+• Included with your Doge's Palace ticket - no reason to skip it.

 • Admire sculptures by Canova in elegant neoclassical halls.